The Victorian Era: 1832-1901

 Increasingly as the century progressed, novels moved from romance and idealism to realism.
 The term "realism" has many definitions relating to literature, but the literary movement of realism started in France and spread to England and America in the middle of the nineteenth century.
 In a nutshell, realists tended to have democratic ideals and concentrated on "the common, the average, and the everyday" in their writing.
 Realists thought that art should present close imitation of reality, and they were less concerned with the traditional symmetry and plot than previous novelists.
 "The surface details, common actions, and minor catastrophes of middle-class society constituted the chief subject matter of the movement.
 Most of the realists avoided situations with tragic or cataclysmic implications.
 Their tone was often comic, frequently satiric, seldom grim or somber" (Holman).
 George Eliot was perhaps the purest of the British realists.

 The movement of naturalism grew out of the realistic tradition in the late nineteenth and early twentieth centuries, and in essence naturalism "applies the principles of scientific determinism to literature."
 Naturalist writers described people basically as animals in the natural world, beset by "environmental forces and internal stresses and drives, none of which they can control or understand."
-Often, naturalistic novels seem to have a gloomy tone: although naturalist writers presented their material with greater objectivity than the earlier Victorians, their works tend to show protagonists as victims of an indifferent and unfeeling fate--"Nature" was not, could not have any concern for the destiny of humans individually or collectively.
+Often, naturalistic novels seem to have a gloomy tone: although naturalist writers presented their material with greater objectivity than the earlier Victorians, their works tend to show protagonists as victims of an indifferent and unfeeling fate--"Nature" did not, could not have any concern for the destiny of humans individually or collectively.
 Thomas Hardy is perhaps the purest of the British naturalists.